bthnkucuk/fractional-indexing-dart/README.md

 ### Loading Existing Data

-When loading data from a database or other source where ranks are already defined, use `addToRank` to insert items in the correct position efficiently.
+When loading data from a database or other source where ranks are already defined, use `insert` to insert items in the correct position efficiently.

 ```dart
 final loadedList = RankedLinkedList<TodoEntry>();